-Roxanne is a proven leader in the development and implementation of change initiatives in business and educational operations, including programs and people.
-She specializes in team effectiveness, dialogue, group problem solving, and community building, emphasizing communication, creativity, and discovery and her expertise in dialogue and conflict resolution enables her to successfully lead in diverse and challenging environments while gaining and maintaining the trust of those she engages with.
+Roxanne is a thought provoker and change catalyst.
+As a leader in the development and implementation of change initiatives, including programs and people, her expertise in dialogue and conflict resolution enables her to successfully lead in diverse and challenging environments while gaining and maintaining the trust of those she engages.

 Carlos is a senior clinical psychologist with the County of San Diego’s Juvenile Forensic Services STAT Team.
 Tasked with creating and providing innovative, community-based services to youth in detention or who are otherwise involved in the juvenile justice system, he has applied his clinical, group-relations, leadership, and community activist experience to educate, advocate for, and be part of the empowerment of these youth.

 JUAN CARLOS RIVAS